skress/sbt-classloader-fix/README.md

 This is a fork of a fork of ... a fork from https://github.com/dwickern/sbt-classloader-leak-prevention.

-This fork is compiled against Play Framework 2.7.0 and published to my bintray repository.
+This fork is compiled against Play Framework 2.8.0-RC1 and Scala 2.12, 2.13 and published to my bintray repository.
+(The sbt plugin is only compiled against Scala 2.12 as sbt 1.x itself is compiled against 2.12).

 See Usage section on how to include my published version or clone this repository and run `sbt publishLocal`.